telerik/blazor-docs/components/menu/overview.md

 ## Menu Parameters

 The following table lists Context Menu parameters, which are not related to other features on this page.
-Check the [Context Menu API Reference](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.Components.TelerikContextMenu-1) for a full list of properties, methods and events.
+Check the [Menu API Reference](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.Components.TelerikMenu-1) for a full list of properties, methods and events.

 | Attribute | Type and Default&nbsp;Value | Description |
 | --- | --- | --- |